Cell and Gene Therapy

 Cell and gene therapy (CGT) or advanced therapy medicinal products (ATMPs) – FDA’s and EMA’s terms, respectively – have been an emerging field for the past few decades, because of their potential in treating chronic diseases, inherited diseases, and for providing new treatment for prevalent diseases.
 However, product launches have been slow to progress, due to the controversial landscape that surrounds the high costs, ethics, access and equity, regulatory framework, long term safety and the experimental therapies in the CGT field.

-In 2023, there was a breakthrough of CGT products, with seven (7) products approved by the FDA1 and one (1) approval by the EMA.
-A phenomenal number of CGT approvals are expected in the forecast for this year and beyond.
+In 2023, there was a breakthrough of CGT products, with 7 products approved by the FDA1 and 1 approval by the EMA, paving the way for a phenomenal number of CGT approvals expected in the next year and beyond.

 Cell and Gene Therapy Attributes